 If we’ve fallen short of this standard and goal, then we’re called to repent.
 Like the father of the prodigal son, God stands ready to forgive us.
 He stands ready to forgive us at every level of repentance.

-A recent convert to Orthodoxy exclaimed, “In Orthodoxy, the call to repentance is deeper!”
+A recent convert to Orthodoxy exclaimed, “In Orthodoxy, the repentance is deeper!”

 About the Christian, Fr.
 Gregory Hallam says: